 The Public Power Incidence Response Playbook

-The playbook offers public power utilities with step-by-step guidance and critical considerations in preparing for a cyber incident and developing a response plan that enables staff to take swift, effective action.
+The playbook offers public power utilities step-by-step guidance and critical considerations in preparing for a cyber incident and developing a response plan that enables staff to take swift, effective action.

 The playbook helps public power utilities think through the actions needed in the event of a cyber incident, clarifies the right people to engage in response to cyber incidents of different severity, and offers advice and templates to coordinate messaging about the incident.